NNLO QCD corrections to jet production in deep inelastic scattering: Conclusions and Outlook

 Our calculation uses the antenna subtraction method to cancel infrared singularities among parton-level sub-processes of different multiplicity.
 The application of this method to processes with one hadron in the initial state requires the dedicated treatment of infrared-singular splittings that change the parton identity.
 Our calculation is implemented into the \NNLOJET parton-level event generator framework, which was also used recently for the NNLO corrections to $pp\to Z+j$~\cite{ourzj}, $pp\to H+j$~\cite{ourhj} and $pp\to 2j$~\cite{2jnew}.

 The HERA experiments H1 and ZEUS have measured inclusive single jet and di-jet production over a broad kinematical range.
 We observe that the NNLO corrections to inclusive single jet production modify the shape of the kinematical distributions, which are now described considerably better than at NLO.
-The corrections are moderate in size (ten to twenty per cent) except for very low jet transverse momenta or low photon virtuality $Q^2$, and their inclusion substantially reduces the scale uncertainty on the predictions, typically well below the experimental statistical and systematical uncertainty.
+The corrections are moderate in size (five to ten per cent) except for very low jet transverse momenta or low photon virtuality $Q^2$, and their inclusion substantially reduces the scale uncertainty on the predictions, typically well below the experimental statistical and systematical uncertainty.

-The NNLO corrections to di-jet production are found to be sizeable, and often well outside the scale uncertainty band of the NLO predictions over a broad kinematical range for most of data sets from ZEUS and H1.
-Already in an earlier study~\cite{disprl}, we could relate this behaviour to the interplay between the cuts on the jet transverse momentum and di-jet invariant mass, which overly restricts the final state phase space at LO and NLO.
-We now provide further evidence for this argument by performing dedicated comparisons of the predictions with and without invariant mass cut, with the latter displaying much-improved perturbative convergence and reduced scale uncertainty.
-Only one H1 di-jet data set (low-$Q^2$~\cite{h1lowq2}) was measured without the invariant mass cut; this data set is well-described by the NNLO theory.
+The NNLO corrections to di-jet production are found to be sizeable, and often well outside the scale uncertainty band of the NLO predictions over a broad kinematical range for many of the data sets from ZEUS and H1.
+However, the inclusion of NNLO corrections substantially improve the agreement with data across the board highlighting their importance for doing precision phenomenology using these measurements.
+Potential instabilities due to the interplay between jet $p_T$ and $M_{jj}$ cuts have been investigated by performing dedicated comparisons of the predictions with and without asymmetric $p_T$ cuts, revealing a more stable convergence in the former.

 Our NNLO results open up several opportunities for precision phenomenology with jet observables in deep inelastic scattering.
 The determination of parton distributions at NNLO from a global fit is currently dominated by processes that are only quark-initiated at leading order (inclusive DIS, Drell-Yan processes).
 Constraints on the gluon distribution come mainly from indirect effects (scaling violations) or from the inclusion of data from processes (like jet-production) where the full NNLO corrections are unknown.
 In these cases, the NNLO corrections to the hard process cross sections are either approximated using some ad-hoc assumptions or discarded altogether.
 A recent study~\cite{czakonpdf} on the impact of LHC inclusive top quark cross section data on the determination of the gluon distribution illustrated the importance of a consistent treatment of NNLO effects (which are known for top quark production~\cite{czakon1,czakon2}).
 Our newly derived NNLO corrections to jet production in DIS enable the consistent inclusion of HERA data on this process into global parton distribution fits at NNLO.
 The magnitude of the corrections, as well as their kinematical dependence, makes it likely that their inclusion will lead to modifications of the gluon distribution, also leading to a substantial reduction of its uncertainty in the crucial region of medium-$x$.